Skip to content

 AI-generated images are everywhere now, but that doesn't mean we shouldn't be asking questions about how they should (or shouldn't) be used.

 There aren't clear laws in place surrounding AI-generated images.
-And that goes for both sides of the coin: the U.S. Copyright Office suggests that AI-generated content isn't copyright-protected, and there aren't rules to protect artists whose work was scraped for AI training.
+And that goes for both sides of the coin: the U.S. Copyright Office suggests that AI-generated content isn't copyright-protected without some kind of significant human input to the process, and there aren't rules to protect artists whose work was scraped for AI training.
 (That's why Firefly was trained on licensed images and public domain content only.)

 It's already led to lawsuits.
 Stability AI, for example, is facing lawsuits from Getty Images and artists themselves for unauthorized use of their images, and there's a class action lawsuit against a number of AI picture generators.